FilOzone/warp-speed-log-streaming/README.md

 ## What It Does

 The installer:
-1. ✓ Validates your client ID
+1. ✓ Prompts for your client ID
 2. ✓ Prompts for Better Stack token
 3. ✓ Detects your deployment method (systemd vs manual)
 4. ✓ Sets up logging configuration (if manual)